Lee Rubin dissects the term "zoom fatigue" and shares ways to squash the feeling once and for all.

 We at Confetti rebel against the notion of Zoom fatigue because it’s simply not a thing — or at least not a necessary one.
 Communication is part of your daily life, whether it’s remote or face to face, but you’re not necessarily tired of it.

-The phrase is just an easy way to compartmentalize serious issues that lead to employee burnout.
+The phrase is just an easy way to compartmentalize serious issues that lead to employee burnout and a poor employee experience.

 If you’re feeling the weight of remote meetings, stop and ask why.
 Are you really tired of Zoom?
 Or are you tired of inefficient and/or disingenuous work practices that don’t respect your time or energy?
 I think I know the answer. 🙈